yiren-jian/CoT-RNA-Transfer/README.md

 RNA_TESTSET_PDB_FEATS.pickle
 ```

-The following script will train the model on the training set, pick the best model based on validation, and finally evaluate on the testing set.
+The following script will train models (by searching hyper-parameters `EPOCH` and `BATCH_SIZE`) on the training set, pick the best model based on validation, and finally evaluate on the testing set.
 ```bash
 for MIN_LR in 0.0
 do